 Now that you’ve thought about size, pair it with a shape that fits the function and design you want.
-The shapes include globe, pyramid, spreading, low spreading, and cone.
-Cone shaped are good for bringing attention to walkways, while spreading evergreens can look great under windows.
-Big pyramid shapes such as pines, can be mass planted to bring privacy to your yard and/or to block wind.
+The shapes include the globe, pyramid, spreading, low spreading, and cone.
+Cone-shaped are good for bringing attention to walkways while spreading evergreens can look great under windows.
+Big pyramid shapes such as pines, can be mass planted to bring privacy to your yard and/or to block the wind.
 Some types worth looking into include the Norway pine, Eastern white pine, scotch pine, and the jack pine.

 Climate for Evergreens

 Climate plays a huge factor when it comes to evergreens.
 The Minnesota climate can be a tricky one, and it’s best to go over your ideal tree with a nursery or certified arborist.
 The arctic air from Canada can kill exposed evergreens, so aim for a more durable evergreen such as the mugo pine that can handle such harshness alone.